albertoferna/RoboND-Rover-Project/writeup.md

 ---
 ### Writeup / README

-Most of the explanation of what I've done is in the notebook Rover_project_Notebook.
-I have included a static html with it as run in the code directory.
+Most of the explanation of what I've done is in the notebook [Rover_Project_Notebook](https://github.com/albertoferna/RoboND-Rover-Project/blob/master/code/Rover_Project_Notebook.ipynb).
+There is also an 'as run' [version in html](https://github.com/albertoferna/RoboND-Rover-Project/blob/master/code/Rover_Project_Notebook.html)

 ### Exploration explanation